Our History

 Historical book collection

-The oldest part of the collection is held at our London office and includes all pre-1800 books as well as the collections donated by William Newmarch and George Udny Yule.
-There are more than 500 volumes and there is an appeal for donations towards the conservation and restoration of nearly 200 of these.
+Books in storage include all pre-1800 books and collections donated by William Newmarch and George Udny Yule.
+There are more than 500 volumes, and there is an appeal for donations towards the conservation and restoration of these.

 Fellows have free access to this collection, on a reference only basis, by request between Monday and Friday, 9am to 5pm.
 Fellows are advised to contact the library in advance of their visit.